AetherWave-Studio/AetherWaveStudio/replit.md

 - Added file upload functionality for Cover Audio feature using multer and PostgreSQL storage
 - Changed "Audio URL to Cover" from text input to file upload button with database-backed storage
 - Audio files stored as base64 in PostgreSQL and served via `/api/audio/:id` endpoint
-- Implemented comprehensive credit management system with three-tier monetization (Free, Studio Member $20/mo, All Access Pass $50/mo)
+- Implemented comprehensive credit management system with four-tier monetization (Free, Studio $20/mo, Creator $35/mo, All Access $50/mo)
 - Added server-side credit enforcement to all music generation endpoints
 - Free users receive 50 credits daily with automatic reset after 24 hours
 - Credits are deducted atomically on the server (5 credits per music generation)